 Technology The application of scientific knowledge for practical purposes in business.
-The three main types are mechanical, communication and medical technology.
+Technology The three main types are mechanical, communication and medical technology. teennology.
 Risk The potential problems that could be experienced through a business activity; this could be financial or affecting reputation.
 Tax avoidance The legal usage of the tax regime in a country to a person or businesses advantage to reduce the amount of tax that is payable.
-Public services The services provided by a government to improve infrastructure, such as education and health.
-Capital Money or assets such as machines, buildings or vehicles.
-Free trade The absence of restrictions on trade between countries.
-Trade The import and export of goods and services.
-Import Bringing goods and services into a country.
-Export Selling good and services to other countries, therefore distributing those goods to another country.
+Public services The services provided by a government to improve infrastructure, such as Fublic Services education and health.
+Capital Money or assets such as machines, buildings or vehicles. • Free trade The absence of restrictions on trade between countries.
+Trade The import and expert of goods and earliese Trade The import and export of goods and services.
+Import Bringing goods and services into a country. • Export Selling good and services to other countries, therefore distributing those goods to another country.
 Tariff A tax on a good or service that is imported.
 Quota A limit in terms of weight or value on the amount of a good or service that can be imported.
 Regulations Rules about the goods and services that can be sold in a country.
-Multinational companies (MNCs) Businesses that operate in different countries around the world.
-Bribery Bribery is the offering, giving, receiving, or soliciting of any item of value to influence the actions of a person.
+Desire sees that an angle is different sources and the sourced Multinational companies Businesses that operate in different countries around the world.
+(MNCs) Bribery Bribery is the offering, giving, receiving, or soliciting of any item of value to influence the actions of a person.
 Unit cost The cost per unit produced.
 The greater the productivity of workers, the lower the unit cost of production.
 Productivity A measure of the output of each worker on average.
 Demand The measure of want of a product or service by customers.
-Supply The measure of how much of a product or service a business has to sell to customers.
+200000 Supply The measure of how much of a product or service a business has to sell to customers.
 Skilled labour The supply of employees in a country who have specialist skills, training and knowledge which they can then apply to their work.
-Interdependent nature of business Refers to the links between the areas of business that must be considered when business people make decisions, risks and rewards and the use of financial information to aid business decision making.
+Interdependent nature of Refers to the links between the areas of business that must be considered business when business people make decisions, risks and rewards and the use of DU311622 financial information to aid business decision making.
 Business areas The main activities involved in running a business and influences outside the business that will affect the business activities.

-Production/Operations department The functional area of a business which deals with the manufacture and distribution of a product or service.
+Production/Operations The functional area of a business which deals with the manufacture and department distribution of a product or service.
 Human resources department The functional area of a business which deals with the employees of a business; tasks include recruitment and selection and keeping training records up to date.
 Finance department The functional area of a business which deals with all financial related matters; working capital, investment and accounting.
 Marketing department The functional area of a business which relates to the selling of a product or service; market research, market segmentation, product, price, place and promotion.